schoentoon/scibf/README.md

 scibf
 =====

-A libevent based irc bot framework
+A libevent based irc bot framework, documentation can be found over at http://schoentoon.github.io/scibf